 Making a Living from Local Food

-A programme offering mentoring and peer-to-peer-support to 15-20 aspiring and recently established local food entrepreneurs from across Scotland.
+A programme offering mentoring and peer support to aspiring and recently established local food entrepreneurs from across Scotland.

-- Are you in the process of setting up a local food business (within the next 6 months) or have just set one up (<3 years)?
+…who are in the process of setting up a local food enterprise (within the next 6 months) or have just started one (<3 years)…..

-- Would you like to get support from an experienced mentor and link up with other local food entrepreneurs from across Scotland?
+…who would like to get support from an experienced mentor, and meet and learn from other local food entrepreneurs from across Scotland…..

 How does it work?